 As per the World Bank Group, roughly 1 billion people or 13% of the world’s population live without electricity.
 Between 2014 and 2018, the World Bank provided more than $11.5 billion in financing for renewable energy and energy efficiency in Africa.
 They could meet nearly a quarter of the energy needs from indigenous and clean renewable energy by 2030.

-Kenya aims to produce 19,200 MW against a demand of 15,000 MW by 2030.
-Kenya’s population is expected to grow from 49 million to about 90 million people by 2050.
+Kenya itself aims to produce 19,200 MW against a demand of 15,000 MW by 2030.
+The population is expected to grow from 49 million to about 90 million people by 2050.
 Since only about 40% of the population now has reliable electricity service, about 1,500 miles of new transmission lines are under construction, with plans for an additional 3,600 miles.
-Renewable energy in Kenya is making the dream of achieving Vision 2030 a real possibility.

 With this insight and the ensuing opportunities in the neighbouring countries of Uganda, Rwanda, Ethiopia and Tanzania, Bricsa Consulting is committed to host the 4th Annual PowerTech Africa, a 2 day exclusive closed-door gathering of senior renewable practitioners from both public and private sectors across the world with a keen interest to participate in the growth and development opportunities in the region.
 We look forward to welcoming the interested participants to share the platform and be a part of the elite gathering looking towards a positive outcome.

 Identifying the potential of renewable sources in the Sub-Saharan Regions - Wind, Solar, Tidal Wave, Geothermal, Gas